Here are my top 3 Reasons why I love Matching Games for ESL.

 Fun and low stress

 Matching games for ESL are fun.
-With so much input to process on a daily basis, matching games allow Newcomers to focus on the targeted vocabulary, and the chance to practice new words with low stakes.
+With so much input to process on a daily basis, matching games allow newcomers to focus on the targeted vocabulary, and the chance to practice new words with low stakes.
 I’ll admit I sometimes “forget” where a match is, and students love this.
 They get a chance to feel successful and show the teacher how much they remember.
 I don’t always do this, but I want to make sure they get enough repetition with the new vocabulary while experiencing success.
+Add in sentence starters for multilingual learners to repeat based on their proficiency level or immediate language needs, such as “I see a ___.” or “Where is the other ___?”
+You will be working on speaking skills without the pressure of speaking in front of a larger group.

 Time saver

-Check out the Teachers Pay Teachers freebie which is a short vowel memory game(at top) Students will match real photos with CVC (consonant-vowel-consonant) words, helping them to learn vocabulary not often included in phonics’ curriculum and practice tapping out the sounds in words.
+Check out the Teachers Pay Teachers freebie which is a short vowel memory game(at top) Students will match real photos with CVC (consonant-vowel-consonant) words, helping them to learn vocabulary with photos not often included in phonics’ curriculum and practice tapping out the sounds in words.